-Although GSC is exempt from requiring a Controlled Activity Approval (CAA) under the Water Management Act 2000 (WM Act) through the provisions of the Water Management (General) Regulation 2011, this VMP has been prepared to meet the NOW requirements for the preparation of a VMP where a Controlled Activity Approval for disturbance to waterfront land is required.
+Although GSC is exempt from requiring a Controlled Activity Approval under the Water Management Act 2000 (WM Act) through the provisions of the Water Management (General) Regulation 2011, this VMP has been prepared to meet the NOW guideline for the preparation of a VMP where a Controlled Activity Approval for disturbance to waterfront land is required.
+A copy of this guideline is provided as APPENDIX A.